eugenwintersberger/pni-libraries.libpniio/doc/users_guide/core_type_erasures.rst

 instance convert everything to the complex type) which may add rounding errors.

 There are several ways how to approach this problem.
-The most straight forward one would be to create a :cpp:type:`struct` with an integer, a float, and a complex element.
+The most straight forward one would be to create a `struct` with an integer, a float, and a complex element.
 However, this approach is rather static.
 If a column will be added or removed or only the order of the columns is changed we have to alter the code.